DataDog/integrations-core/istio/README.md

 The default [`istio.d/auto_conf.yaml`][9] file automatically sets up monitoring for each of the `istio-proxy` sidecar containers.
 The Agent initializes this check for each sidecar container that it detects automatically.
 This configuration enables the reporting of `istio.mesh.*` metrics for the data exposed by each of these sidecar containers.

-To customize data plane portion of the integration:
+To customize the data plane portion of the integration:

 1. Create a `conf.d/istio.d/conf.yaml` file on your host.
 This file must contain: